NLog/NLog.github.io/_posts/2015-09-12-nlog-4-1-1-has-been-released.md

 ##Features

-- MDLC now also support objects, like MDC,GDC and NDC (those we're added in 4.1.0)
+- MDLC now also support objects, like MDC,GDC and NDC (those were added in 4.1.0)

 ##Bug fixes:
 - NLog won't crash if there are binaries starting with "nlog" that we can't load (those were loaded by the auto load feature)